fcarrus/IDM-Upgrading-Guide/README.md

 take note of the uppermost thread, it should be running 100% or something like it.
 Try `kill -9`ing that PID.
 The `errors` log should continue its start-stop-start until it has completed upgrading the schema.

 When yum update is finished, keep looking at the `errors` log file.
 It will tell you the schema-compat-plugin tree scan will start.
-If then it says `waiting for SSSD to become online...` it means SSSD did not start correctly.
+If it hangs saying `waiting for SSSD to become online...`, it means SSSD did not start correctly.

 If you run `id someuser@ad.example.com` now, it may say the user does not exist.
 Restart the service with a cleanup: